-Why a liver cleanse for your dog may extend their life expectancy
+Why a liver cleanse may extend your dog's life expectancy

 Allow me to disagree with some of my colleagues who claim raw food diet for dogs is a fad.
-In my 25 years of clinical practice, I have confirmed that feeding a raw diet can treat many ailments, including liver disease.
+In my 25 years of clinical practice, I've confirmed that feeding a raw diet can treat many ailments, including liver disease.

 The liver has several main functions:

 It is a cleansing organ that rids the body of toxins through chemical transformation or excretion in bile

 The liver produces glycogen, a starch analogue, which serves as energy storage